 So, how can we move on from here?
 Cognitive Behavioural Therapy shows us that if we can have an awareness of our feelings and question our thoughts and behaviours we are more able to make some changes.
 Awareness helps us to move forward.

 “Clutter can be a way of holding on to the past and a worry about the future.”

-It’s not about being in the moment or being mindful about what is happening today and what you can have control of in your life today and even tomorrow (or this week).
+It’s all about being in the moment and being mindful about what is happening today and what you can have control of in your life today and even tomorrow (or this week).

 Check out this great article on the Decluttering as Zen Meditation http://zenhabits.net/zen-clutter/